10 Best Serving Trays

 Material Tradeoffs

 Wood and bamboo trays introduce warmth and texture to a tablescape.
 Acacia and bamboo are naturally dense, resisting knife marks better than softer woods, but they require gentler cleaning.
-Prolonged soaking will cause warping, and most wood trays should not go through a dishwasher.
+Prolonged soaking causes warping, and most wood trays should not go through a dishwasher.
 If you want a tray that can live on the counter as a decorative piece when not in use, wood is an excellent compromise between function and aesthetics.

 Melamine sits between plastic and ceramic.
 It mimics the look of porcelain while remaining far lighter and nearly unbreakable.
 It is not microwave-safe, however, and very hot pans can scar the surface over time.
 Reserve melamine for cold or room-temperature buffets rather than straight-from-the-oven service.